MGMT 605 Law and Ethics (3 credit hours)

 Advanced Business Finance is an in-depth study of the role that capital acquisition plays in the decision-making processes of managers.
 The course provides a framework for analyzing the major type of financial decisions made by businesses in a way that will maximize the market value of the firm.
 Many of the advances in financial theory are based on the interaction between corporate decision making and capital markets behavior.
 The issues underlying the theory of finance are therefore of considerable relevance to analysts working in the capital markets.

-MGMT 710 Linking Business to Global Markets (3 credit hours)
+MGMT 710 Global Business Management (3 credit hours)

 This course will show you that the world economy is increasingly advancing toward a global economy and concurrently business is increasingly becoming international business.
 It is therefore imperative that all managers be well informed on the field of international business.
 By means of lectures, case study analysis, discussions, and applied research, this course examines international economic, institutional, cultural and legal differences and analyzes their impact on business decisions including: product design, production and marketing, human resources strategy; investment analysis; ethical issues; financial strategy and risk management.